SFDO-Tooling/CumulusCI/docs/concepts.rst

 * installs NPSP;
 * and performs final configuration to make the customer's experience better, like setting up Global Actions and delivering translations.

-CumulusCI runs this automation throughout our development lifecycle, starting from feature branches in the hands of our developers and culminating in the delivery of new versions of the application to our users, including through MetaDeploy — which runs the very same automation we use internally to set up and configure a customer org.
+CumulusCI runs this automation throughout our development lifecycle, starting from feature branches in the hands of our developers and culminating in the delivery of new versions of the application to our users through MetaDeploy.

 Throughout the CumulusCI documentation, we'll have the Product Delivery Model in mind.